Facebook

 $1,250,000 – Policy limits wrongful death settlement involving tragic death of Ottawa County man who was killed in a dual motor vehicle crash in Grand Rapids.

-$1,000,000 – Policy limits settlement of commercial semi-truck case involving injuries to a Grand Rapids area husband and wife.
+$1,000,000 – Policy limits settlement of commercial semi-truck case involving injuries to a Grand Rapids area couple.

 $750,000 – Auto negligence jury verdict; suit included claims for vehicle owner liability, respondeat superior, negligent entrustment and negligent hiring/training; 53-year-old plaintiff’s vehicle was t-boned by a taxi cab in Clinton County; cab driver had a history of reckless driving.